Lili Iskandar

-Layla Pascal "Lili" Iskandar (ليلى باسكال "ليلي" إسكندر; born 16 May 2002) is a Lebanese footballer who plays as an attacking midfielder for Jordanian club Etihad and the Lebanon national team.
-A versatile forward, Iskandar can also play as a winger.
+Layla Pascal "Lili" Iskandar (ليلى باسكال "ليلي" إسكندر; born 16 May 2002) is a Lebanese footballer who plays as a forward for French club Guingamp and the Lebanon national team.

-Starting out at Salam Zgharta in 2018–19, scoring 10 goals, Iskandar moved to reigning champions SAS.
-In her first season at the club (2019–20), she helped SAS lift their fifth league title, scoring 15 goals in the process.
-Iskandar joined Danish side HB Køge, before signing for Etihad in Jordan.
+Starting out at Salam Zgharta in 2016–17, Iskandar moved to reigning champions SAS.
+In her only season at the club (2019–20), she helped SAS lift their fifth league title, scoring 15 goals in the process.
+Iskandar joined Danish side HB Køge for the 2021–22 season.
+In 2022 she moved to Etihad in Jordan, winning the 2023 league title as top goalscorer (14 goals).
+In 2023, Iskandar joined Saudi club Al-Ittihad, where she remained for two seasons.
+She moved to France in 2025, playing for Guingamp.

-Iskandar represented Lebanon at the youth level, winning the 2019 WAFF U-18 Girls Championship as the competition's top goalscorer.
+Iskandar represented Lebanon at the youth level, winning the 2019 WAFF U-18 Girls Championship as the competition's top scorer.
 Iskandar has also played at senior level since 2018.
 She helped Lebanon finish runners-up at the WAFF Women's Championship in 2022 as the competition's best player, and in third place in 2019.

 Club career

 Lebanon

-Iskandar played for hometown club Salam Zgharta during the 2018–19 season, scoring 10 goals.
+Iskandar played for hometown club Salam Zgharta, scoring 29 league goals between 2016–17 and 2018–19.
 In 2019 she moved to reigning champions SAS.
 In the final matchday of the season, Iskandar scored a brace against EFP to help her side win the 2019–20 league title.
 She ended the season with 15 goals, scoring at a rate of more than one goal per game.

 HB Køge

-On 9 July 2021, Iskandar moved to HB Køge in the Elitedivisionen on a one-year contract.
+On 9 July 2021, Iskandar joined HB Køge ahead of the 2021–22 Danish Women's League on a one-year contract.

 Etihad

-On 3 July 2022, Iskandar joined Jordan Women's Football League club Etihad.
-She noted that the main reason for choosing the club was reuniting with former Lebanon national team coach Wael Gharzeddine.
+On 3 July 2022, Iskandar moved to Jordan Women's Pro League club Etihad.
+She cited reuniting with former Lebanon national team coach Wael Gharzeddine as the main reason for joining the club.
 Iskandar scored her first goal on 17 July, helping Etihad beat Al-Nasr 3–0 in the league.
+She finished the 2022 season with five goals in 12 games, helping her side finish runners-up in the league and the cup.

+On 2 September 2023, Iskandar led Ettihad to win the 2023 Jordanian-Saudi Women's Clubs Championship as top scorer with four goals.
+She finished the 2023 season as the league's top scorer with 14 goals in 12 games, helping Etihad win their first league title.

+Al-Ittihad

+In October 2023, Iskandar joined Al-Ittihad during the 2023–24 Saudi Women's Premier League on loan until the end of the season.
+She finished the season with seven goals and one assist in 17 games in all competitions.
+In July 2024, Al-Ittihad signed her on a permanent contract for one year.
+Iskandar left the club at the end of the 2024–25 season; she played 31 games over two seasons in the Saudi Women's Premier League, scoring 10 goals in the process.